NoNPCSociety/nonpcsociety.github.io/docs/afx-v1.0.md

 The purpose of this document is to verify these questions from quantitative and structural perspectives and to present a reproducible design.

+## Toward the Optimization of Fuel Dependency

+The ultimate destination of No NPC Society is the realization of a true DAO.
+However, for a DAO to function as an economic reality rather than a mere "pie in the sky," possessing an internal energy source is non-negotiable.

+To be clear, we do not deny the necessity of external fuel (capital inflow).
+Every asset class in the world requires market liquidity to survive; this is a universal economic law, not a condition unique to **$NONPC**.
+However, a structure that relies solely on new entrants to sustain existing value is structurally fragile.

+Therefore, our objective is the **Optimization of Fuel Dependency**.
+By establishing an internal circulation mechanism that complements external inflows, we aim to build a robust economy that can endure market cycles.
+Through the completion of **AFX**, **$NONPC** will transcend its initial shell as a "Meme Token" and sublimate into a "Protocol Token" backed by a self-sustaining engine.

 ## **1\.
 Why Traditional "Liquidity Incentives" Have Systematically Collapsed**

 Liquidity incentive designs in the crypto asset market have evolved through multiple stages.